Tuberculosis

 The infection thrives in developing countries where malnutrition weakens the immune system of the poorest people.
 In most developed countries, improved nutrition and hygiene were enough to turn tuberculosis into a rare disease by the early 1950s.
 Which, paradoxically, led to a second problem: Wealthy nations focused on what seemed like more pressing health issues.

-Delia Goletti, M.D., Ph.D, Head of the Translational Research Unit at INMI in Rome, Italy, calls for a political commitment to drastically reduce the incidence of tuberculosis globally.
+Delia Goletti, M.D., PhD, Head of the Translational Research Unit at INMI in Rome, Italy, calls for a political commitment to drastically reduce the incidence of tuberculosis globally.

 The interaction between TB and HIV